Frequently Asked Questions

 Q: What is the deadline for reference letters?

 Q: Are their any formatting guidelines for the research proposal?
-(Added 11/4/14, proposals already submitted do not need to be revised)

 A: Proposals should be from 1000-1200 words, plus a one-page bibliography.
 The applications are reviewed by scholars in a wide range of fields and thus the proposal description should be written with this in mind.